Chakriwat Vivacharawongse: Early life and education

 Doing their time in Thailand, they grew up at the Royal Palace, but were educated in the United Kingdom and attended Sunningdale prep school and Pangbourne College, both in Berkshire.
-As a teenager, he was diagnosed with neurofibromatosis type II after nothing a lump on his neck, which was later removed and biopsied.
+As a teenager, he was diagnosed with neurofibromatosis type II after noting a lump on his neck, which was later removed and biopsied.
 This later inspired him to seek a career in medicine.

 In 1996, Vajiralongkorn accused Sujarinee of adultery and exiled her and her sons from Thailand, with Chakriwat and his brothers being stripped of their titles.
 In 1998 at age 15, he co-signed a letter with his brothers where they accused their father of "trying to erase memories of us" and that he never loved their mother and would force them outside of their house "every time he found another woman".
 In 1996, the United States granted them political asylum and were given passports, enabling Chakriwat to continue living in New York.
 He continued his education at Trinity Prepraratory School.
 In 2006, he graduated with a BA in Psychology and Biology from the University of Miami, before going on to study medicine, entering the medical school of University of Miami with the Doctor of Medicine program.